kielm1/Connect4/README.md

 # Connect-Four
 Connect Four game written in Python with miniMax and alpha-beta pruning implementation for AI.

-Test
+See projektbeschrieb.docx for details